 burns are among the most agonizing injuries a person can suffer; and the subsequent wound care is often more painful than the initial trauma.
 Burn lawsuits, like the burns themselves, require a knowledgeable, skilled and dedicated team of experts to achieve the optimal outcome.

 Ideally, severe burn injuries are treated in surgical units, and because it takes different medical specialties to treat them, multidisciplinary burn centers are preferred.
-The firm’s clients have called upon The Law Office of J. Michael Solar PLLC to assist in facilitating transfers to multidisciplinary burn centers, subsequent reconstructive surgical procedures and psychological support.
+The firm’s clients have called upon Solar Law to assist in facilitating transfers to multidisciplinary burn centers, subsequent reconstructive surgical procedures and psychological support.

 The treatment of severe burns is difficult for burn victims as well as for their loved ones.
 Debridement (the removal of burned skin or foreign objects from the wounds) is often performed once or twice daily to promote healing.
 Severe burn injuries that cannot heal on their own typically require skin grafts.
 Such wound cleaning and grafting procedures might continue to inflict pain for a period of several months or even years.